Best 50-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 50-inch TVs you can buy in 2020.

 Read the full Sony KD-49XG9005 review

-The Hisense R50B7120UK is the first Roku TV to land in the UK.
+The Hisense R50B7120UK was the first Roku TV to land in the UK.
 The Roku platform has been available to UK users through the stick and box HDMI add-ons, but has never been built into a TV before.
 Hisense is a partner with a growing reputation, and the two companies have come together to produce a 50in, direct LED-backlit TV, with a 4K resolution, HDR support and all of the apps you could possibly need.
 And all at a staggeringly low price.
 And, the good news?
 It's excellent.

 It may not look much but in terms of features and connectivity, it surely offers everything you need, from HDMI, optical, USB and headphone connections, to Amazon Prime Video, Netflix, Freeview Play, Apple TV, Disney Plus, Spotify, and plenty more).
 The universal search could be better but the content is certainly there.